 However, for a lot of people, if the on average 55 minute workouts plus the Ab Ripper routine are a little too much, then the next option, might just be for you.

-P90x3 Workout – 30 Minutes of Sheer Awesome
+P90x3 Workout – The Power of just 30 Minutes

 The best thing about P90X3 is that it takes all the lessons from Power 90, P90x, P90x+, P90x2, and rolls them up into a jam packed 30 minute rocket ride to fitness.

-I love P90x3 because it’s just 30 minutes.
-The warm up and cool down times are short and the workout gets right into it.
+P90x3 rocks because it’s just 30 minutes.
+The warm up and cool down times are shorter than the previous incarnations and the workout gets right into it.

 There’s also less down time explaining things.
 You catch on quick, and jump right in.